MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 As much as I priotized the "on app" documentation, it is valid to discuss about some app features an general

-### Nuki bridge(s) and paired device(s) discovery
+### Nuki bridge(s) and paired device(s) discovery and installation

-It is valid to mention that the app is able to install in a single run 'n' bridges and respective paired device(s).
-Not necessary to run it
+The Integration app is able to install in a single run 'n' bridges and respective paired device(s).
+Not necessary to run it multiple times for each Nuki bridge that you eventually have.

+After the Integration app discovers all Nuki bridges installed on your network, it provides to you the possibility to select which one(s) you want to install/reinstall.

+### Paired device(s) - installation note

+Please note that the app automatically installs all paired devices for a given bridge

+### Notes

+- The Integration app is able to discover/detect **only** the Nuki bridges that are installed on the same network as you HE hub where you run the Integration app
+- It is not possible to discover bridges intalled on different networks
+- If you have different neworks for you household and/or home automation equipments, you will need to reconfigure your setup accordingly
+- This is not an app limitation: it is Nuki´s behavior, since it is necessary contact first Nuki´s servers to discover the nuki bridges installed on your network
+- Since it is necessary to contact Nuki´s servers to do the bridges discovery, an active Internet connection must be present to properly run the Integration app - no surprise here ...

 ## Licence